Atlantic Reserve Fleet, New London

 Atlantic Reserve Fleet, New London opened in 1946 at the Naval Submarine Base New London in Groton, Connecticut on the Thames River.
-The New London Reserve Fleet was 3 miles north of the city New London, Connecticut.
-Naval Submarine Base New London opened in 1872 as a Navy yard, gained its first submarines on 13 Oct 1915, and earned the designation of Submarine Base in about 1916.
+The New London Reserve Fleet was 3 miles north of New London, Connecticut.
+Naval Submarine Base New London opened in 1872 as a Navy yard, received its first submarines on 13 Oct 1915, and earned the designation of Submarine Base around 1916.
 The freshwater port became a good site to store both submarines and ships after World War II as part of the United States Navy reserve fleets.
-Three submarine tender ships were given the task of mothballing the submarines.
-The three ships: USS Apollo, USS Anthedon, USS Proteus (AS-19) cleaned the ship and sealed the subs with preservatives.
+Three submarine tender ships were tasked with mothballing the submarines.
+The three ships: USS Apollo, USS Anthedon, USS Proteus (AS-19) cleaned the ships and sealed the subs with preservatives.
 It took a few years to process the over 50 submarines in the New London Reserve fleet.
 Some submarines there were reactivated for the Korean War.
-By 1965 the fleet of World War II submarine were obsolete and the fleet had been scrapped.
+By 1965, the World War II submarine fleet was obsolete, and the fleet had been scrapped.

-The USS Apollo worked at the Reserve fleet till 1963.
-The USS Proteus worked at the fleet until January 1959, then transferred to the Charleston Naval Shipyard and was converted to a Polaris Fleet Ballistic Missile submarine tender.
-USS Anthedon served the fleet until 1969 when she was sold to Turkey and became the Turkish Navy TCG Donatan (A-583).
+The USS Apollo worked at the Reserve Fleet until 1963.
+The USS Proteus served in the fleet until January 1959, then transferred to the Charleston Naval Shipyard and was converted into a Polaris Fleet Ballistic Missile submarine tender.
+USS Anthedon served the fleet until 1969, when she was sold to Turkey and became the Turkish Navy TCG Donatan (A-583).